Academics

 EYE (Entrepreneurial Youth Experience)

 EYE takes the concepts and practices of how to build a business and puts them into action for students.
 Throughout the first semester, students learn the building blocks of business and entrepreneurship in the classroom, through mentorship, visiting businesses, and hearing from guest speakers.
 The second semester is dedicated to building a business and putting it into action which includes a business plan, a business pitch competition (Shark Tank style) to receive a start up loan, building a web presence, tracking sales and revenue, and hosting a trade show.
+Here is a link to the official EYE site for further details.

 Visual Art